moxystudio/react-wait-for-react/README.md

 A promise to wait for, after the app becomes interactive.

 When a standard `Promise` is given, `<WaitForReact>` will initiate a "fake progress" until the promise settles.
-However, you may pass a [`PPromise`](https://github.com/sindresorhus/p-progress).
+However, you may pass a [`PProgress `](https://github.com/sindresorhus/p-progress).
 In this case, the progress reported by the promise will be used instead of the "fake progress".

 ### children